zdj/fossa/README.md

 HTTP Methods Supported: GET,POST,PUT,DELETE
 Details: If the HTTP method used to call the service is a GET or DELETE, the requested URL including query parameters will be returned as text/plain.
 If the HTTP method used to call the service is a POST or PUT, the request body will be returned as text/plain.
 Configuration parameters: NONE

-***fossa*** has several built-in service types, and number new service types can be added.
-See the section below entitled "Adding Custom Services".

 Adding Custom Services
 =====